russellf9/ng-queue-app/README.md

 As the standard NG-2 CLI process uses Webpack to (emulate)? the application with creating a directory structure for Development I had to make a structure which uses Production.

-The following commands create the build files in a `dist` directory and serves the app to `http://localhost:3000/`

 ## Notes